davemolk/ghost/README.md

 Alternatively, use one of the binaries available in the release.

 ## Additional Notes
-* Occasionally, a limit of -1 erroneously returns no results (this happens with curl and in a browser).
-If this happens and you know you should be seeing something, use limit of -2.
+* Occasionally, a limit of -1 erroneously returns no results (this also happens with curl and with a browser).
+If you know you should be seeing something, use limit of -2.
 * The query string in formURL contains "fastLatest=true."
 I haven't noticed an appreciable difference, but it can't hurt, right?
 See more [here](https://github.com/internetarchive/wayback/tree/master/wayback-cdx-server):
 * The query string also contains &collapse=digest, collapsing adjacent digests for less cluttered results.